 London Metropolitan University is committed to creating a food system that benefits our community, food producers, and our environment.
 Our caterers are working with the vendors, and local farmers and suppliers to achieve real food that is produced through means that promote social justice and environmental sustainability.

-Here are some standards Catering Team are supporting by taking part in Soil Association Food for Life Catering Mark and have achieved Bronze Award in November 2018.
+Here is some standards Catering Team are supporting by taking part in Soil Association Food for Life Catering Mark and have achieved a Bronze Award in October 2019.
 The Food for Life Catering Mark is an independent endorsement, backed by annual inspections, to improve the food we serve.

 - The catering team is supported with skills training in fresh food preparation and the Catering Mark.

 - All suppliers have been verified to ensure they apply appropriate food safety standards.